jsprada/science_project/readme.md

 Add a simple dashboard that will allow web-based remote monitoring.

 ##Methods
 This software system consists of two scripts, and a log file.
 One script polls sensors and logs the results to a log file.
 The other script scrapes the log file, graphs the results on a chart and serves it up as a web page (Dash/Flask).
-I used two cron jobs, one to start the web interface, the other to check sensors once per minute.
+I used three cron jobs, one to start the web interface, one to check sensor script each minute, and one that will use `rsync` to make a backup of the log file each hour.

+#### This system is set up under the assumption that it will be run as user `pi`.
+There are hard-coded links to files that will be created in the pi user directory.
+If there's enough demand to use this tool, I'd be happy to make it work for use under any user.

 ## Notes